bbl-dres/service-portal/README.md

 > **This is an unofficial prototype for demonstration purposes only.**
 > The repository is intended to contain only fictional or publicly releasable data, and not every function is fully implemented.
 The current [technical review](docs/code-review-2026-08-16.md) records implemented findings and remaining production risks.
 The prototype is not intended for production use.

-The BBL Kundenportal is a process-oriented prototype for the [Federal Office for Buildings and Logistics (BBL)](https://www.bbl.admin.ch).
+The BBL service portal is a process-oriented prototype for the [Federal Office for Buildings and Logistics (BBL)](https://www.bbl.admin.ch).
 It brings services, cases, specialist applications, property information, documents, and data access together in one interface based on the Swiss Confederation design system.

 ## Demo